 Jesus thinks so.
 Since God knows what we need and when we need it, we are free to give ourselves to what matters most to Him.
 We’re free to live.

-Jack Radcliffe is dean of The Youth Ministry Institute of the Tennessee Conference UMC and adjunct professor at Martin Methodist College.
-He has an MDiv from Ashland Theological Seminary in Ohio and a DMin in Practical Theology, Adolescent Development and Culture from Fuller Theological Seminary.
+Jack Radcliffe is a husband and father, pastor and ministry consultant with Youth Ministry Architects in Nashville, TN, an adjunct professor at Martin Methodist College, and a seminar presenter for Parenteen (www.parenteen.com).
+He has an MDiv from Ashland Theological Seminary in Ohio and a DMin in Youth and Family Ministry from Fuller Theological Seminary.